jforbes24/leroyMerlin-web-scrape/README.md

 # leroyMerlin-web-scrape

+Crawls and rotates through free proxies for each request.

-retrieves all products and attributes from the product detail page
+Then, navigates through each category page and retrieves all products and attributes from the product detail page.

+Saves to a dataframe and subsequently, to an excel file.